Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 Additional/Other information

-In the spring of 2024, the faculty is in the process of updating the curricula.
-The instructions and regulations regarding doctoral education, which will lead to e.g. the regulations regarding postgraduate studies and the dissertation may change from August 1, 2024.
-The accepted applicant will complete their doctoral degree in compliance with the regulations that come into effect on August 1, 2024.
+In the spring of 2024, the faculty was in the process of updating the curricula.
+The instructions and regulations concerning doctoral education, which lead to e.g. the regulations regarding postgraduate studies and the dissertation, have changed in some respects onward from 1 August 2024.
+Applicants accepted into the doctoral programme in the spring 2024 selection process and those selected thereafter, will complete their doctoral degree in compliance with the regulations that came into effect on August 1, 2024.
 Any updating of the graduate study plan to comply with the new regulations will be instructed separately.

 Contact information